shlok-panchal17/SimpleWindows-BrowserLinkOpen-automation/README.md

 Any link you want to open directly can be set in this script.

-I did it to open my spotify playlist online for background work music.
+I did it to open my spotify playlist online for background work music :)
----

 ## What it does
 - Watches for the Tab key being held down